Zsombi55/Homework_01/README.md

 * __A10 (IsSubsequence),__ wip.

-_As I understand the instructions:_ get 2 int arrays "a" & "b", check if "b"'s elements are part of "a" (in the same order??), true/false.
+_As I understand the instructions:_ get 2 int arrays "a" & "b", check if "b"'s elements are part of "a" in the same order !!, true/false.

 * __A11 (??),__ wip.